BetterMoneyLabs/chaincash/contracts/offchain/basis.md

 If tracker is starting censoring notes associated with a public key, by not including them into on-chain update, it is still possible to redeem them with anti-censorship protection.
 For that, tracker box should be protected with a contract which has condition to include spent tracker input's id into a tree stored in a register.
-Then tracker is storing commitment to all it previous states, basically, and we can use that to add a condition to the reserve contract to allow withdrawal of a note which was tracked before but not tracked now, and also not withdrawn.
+Then tracker is storing commitment to all it previous states, basically, and we can use that to add a condition to the reserve contract to allow redemption of a note which was tracked before but not tracked now, and also not withdrawn.

 * Federated trackers